2022 Gartner® Magic Quadrant™ SIEM

-Threat hunting, aka cyber threat hunting or proactive threat hunting, is the act of seeking out unknown threats to a network.
+Threat hunting, cyber threat hunting or proactive threat hunting, is the seeking out of unknown threats to a network.
 Threat hunting involves actively searching through endpoints, networks, systems, applications, sources, and datasets in order to hunt or identify malicious or suspicious activity.

 Threat hunters dig deep into the backends of websites to find anomalies and issues that may lead to an attack on the network.
 It’s a manual process that involves IT security analysts thoroughly scrutinizing the data in their networks.
-Threat hunters utilize several tools, including automation, machine-learning and behavioral analytics solutions in order to identify potential threats.
+Threat hunters utilize several tools, including automation, machine learning and behavioral analytics solutions to identify potential threats.

 Cyber threat hunters usually leverage log data, permission, and comparative approaches to help them identify abnormalities.
 Baselining, for example, helps threat hunters understand how their networks would look under normal conditions.
 From there, they can begin to identify abnormalities in the network and single out malicious behavior.

 Ideally, threat hunting is happening all the time.
-The whole idea behind threat hunting is proactive security, meaning IT teams can’t get complacent and rely on their protective and passive solutions to keep their networks safe.
+The idea behind threat hunting is proactive security.

-What this might look like is monthly, bi-weekly, and weekly checks and scans through log data and other relevant network features.
+In practice, this may mean monthly, bi-weekly, and weekly checks and scans through log data and other relevant network features.
 Only by examining large pools of crowdsourced data and log data on a regular basis can threat hunters gain insight into attack tactics and respond accordingly with the steps listed above.

-Sumo Logic: Sumo Logic does a number of things to help optimize your threat hunting strategy.
-Improved analyst productivity, in conjunction with automated SOC analyst workflows, helps IT teams to perform all the routine tasks that go into threat hunting.
+Sumo Logic does a number of things to help optimize your threat-hunting strategy.
+Improved analyst productivity, in conjunction with automated security operations center (SOC) analyst workflows, helps IT teams perform all the routine tasks that go into threat hunting.
 Additionally, focused and guided workflows take resources away from managing SIEM systems and put that energy on proactive measures, like cyber threat hunting.

 Alert reduction, event correlation, anomaly detection, and deep analytic features are all optimized through Sumo Logic’s advanced, intelligent features that make threat hunting more effective, efficient, and seamless for IT teams.